-A Nordic consortium headed by SINTEF (Norway) and with the participants VTT (Finland), FOI (Sweden), S-SENCE (Sweden), STC (Denmark) and MedCoast-Scandinavia is conducting a foresight study on Biomedical Sensors.
+A Nordic consortium headed by SINTEF (Norway) and with the participants VTT (Finland), FOI (Sweden), S-SENCE (Sweden), STC (Denmark) and MedCoast Scandinavia is conducting a foresight study on Biomedical Sensors.
 The project is supported by the Nordic Innovation Centre.
-The project revolves around a series of workshops, the first one was held in Copenhagen on October 6-7, 2005, the second one in Oslo on November 2, 2005, the third in Stockholm on March 3, 2006 and the fourth in Finland before summer.
-The biomedical sensors foresight project will focus on three important aspects of health care: home based care, emergency medicine and chemical hazards.
-The objectives of the workshops are to establish status, needs and perspectives for sensors in relation to health care and in particular the need for biomedical sensors.
+The project revolves around a series of workshops, the first one was held in Copenhagen on October 6-7, 2005, the second one in Oslo on November 2, 2005, the third in Stockholm on March 3, 2006 and the fourth in Tampere on June 7, 2006.
+The biomedical sensors foresight project will focus on three important aspects of health care: Home based care, emergency medicine and chemical hazards.
+The objectives of the workshops have been to establish status, needs and perspectives for sensors in relation to health care and in particular the need for biomedical sensors.

-Some key questions for the FOBIS workshops to discuss are; How will biomedical sensors shape the healthcare systems of the future?
+Some key questions for the FOBIS workshops were given: How will biomedical sensors shape the healthcare systems of the future?
 How can they impact the quality and cost of healthcare and what are the business opportunities in the Nordic region?

-Project objectives are:
+Project objectives established: